Copyright © University of Cambridge. All rights reserved.

 At the end, the whole class could discuss the steps in their reasoning and how they reached a full solution.
 Did they use all the information in the question right from the start?
 Which parts were most helpful and why?

-What could the first figure of the product be if the multiplication is by $3$?
+What could the ones digit of the product be if the multiplication is by $3$?

 Which consecutive numbers could be in the four-digit number?